REMINDER: the meetings of the SFE are open to people who are not members with a contribution of 5 euros adjustable at the entrance.

 The communication of Mr. Frédéric ROUFFET has been postponed until June.

-Ms. Mélanie Flossmann-SCHÜTZE, 40 years of research conducted by the Institute of Egyptology Munich Touna el-Gebel: the animal necropolis and its religious association
+Ms. Mélanie Flossmann-SCHÜTZE, 40 years of research carried out by the Munich Institute of Egyptology in Touna el-Gebel: the animal necropolis and its religious association

 Mrs. Patrizia PIACENTINI, Theodor Kofler and the first aerial photographs of Egyptian monuments

-Mr. Sylvain DHENNIN, Mefkat, Térénouthis, Kôm Abu bolou: new archaeological research on the Libyan fringe of the Delta
+Mr. Sylvain DHENNIN, Mefkat, Térénouthis, Kôm Abou billou: new archaeological research on the Libyan fringe of the Delta

 Mr. Yannis GOURDON , The new Hatnoub rock inscriptions